 One of the things that distinguishes Andover Newton is our vibrant student community.
-With six residence halls on campus and with dozens of commuter students spending overnight time in the residence halls each week, there are always opportunities for friendship and conversation.
+With six residence halls on campus and with many commuter students spending overnight time in the residence halls each week, there are always opportunities for friendship and conversation.
 You may find yourself in a prayer group, a cook out around the bonfire pit, or an impromptu jam session.
-Some of the most stimulating conversations happen across the tables in the cafeteria!
+Some of the most stimulating conversations happen across the tables when students choose to dine together!
 We celebrate who you are and the gifts you bring.

-Students have the opportunity to gather together with like-minded peers in Student Fellowship Groups, or help govern student life through the Student Association, to create engaging worship through participation in Community Worship, or to foster acts of learning, advocacy, and hospitality by helping to plan the all-campus Community Days that occur each semester.
+Students have the opportunity to gather together with like-minded peers in Student Fellowship Groups, or help govern student life through the Student Association, to create engaging worship through participation in Community Worship, or to foster acts of learning, advocacy, and hospitality by working with the Office of Student Life to plan various community forums surrounding social justice or interreligious dialogue which occur each semester.
 Whoever you are, whatever you bring, there’s a place for you here!